ShenduoZhang/shenduo.icu/courses.md

   I've been doing some reading since 2019.
 I plan to apply for a ``Special Topics`` class in Georgia Tech on some of those topics.

+I basically tried all kinds of common softwares on all platforms during my undergraduate study about taking notes in class and reading books.
+Eventually I find the best app is probably OneNote, which is also FAR from being flawless!
+And the best suggestion I give is to stay away from those useless tech.
+They look and feel fancy but not suitable for complicated reading and researching (although they are all great for taking notes in class).
+Write notes on physical paper and scan them in case you lose them.

 # Reading Notes

 ## Concentration

 - Reference book: *Concentration Inequalities, A Non-asymptotic Theory of Independence, S. Boucheron, etc.*
 - My notes and my solutions to exercises in the book.
 (Updating...)
 [OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwhJNrUuwAfkGqlTH_rQ)

+## High-dimensional Probability

+- Reference book: *High dimensional probability.
+An introduction with applications in Data Science, by Roman Vershynin*
+-  My notes and solutions to the book.
+My notes of this book are partially here [MarginNote](marginnote3app://notebook/01B572B7-7014-4986-B8CD-9EC0DD655365).
+I will share the rest of them when the software I use to create them support convenient exporting.

+## Random Matrix theory

+- Reference book: *Topics in Random Matrix Theory, by Terence Tao*
+- Not available because of software issues.

+## Non-Parametric Estimation

+- Reference book: *Introduction to Non-parametric Estimation, by Alexandre Tsybakov*
+- My notes are here [MarginNote](marginnote3app://notebook/561A402D-C38D-4D87-A870-075E07F1965A).
+The solution to the problem are not available because of software issues.
+And notes of the third chapter are partially here. [scanned pdf](CS/Tsy/Tsy.pdf)

+## Percolation theory

+- Reference book: *Noise sensitivity of Boolean functions and percolation, by Christophe Garban and Jeffrey E. Steif*
+- My notes of the book are here [MarginNote](marginnote3app://notebook/3A41C271-0698-42C6-87FF-98FFA53A78D4).
+I've made a dozen times of presentations to Michael Damron on this topic.
+Those are also not available in the moment because of software issue.

 # Statistics Class